August 25, 1916– Charles Van Dell Johnson:

 He also was included in another significant category, the MGM leading man who always got the girl.
 Elizabeth Taylor, June Allyson and Esther Williams were those co-stars; so was Judy Garland.

 Near the end of The Caine Mutiny (1954) there’s a startling close-up shot of Johnson where you can see the pronounced facial scars from a 1943 automobile accident, so carefully hidden by studio makeup artists for so many years.
 In the film they revealed more fully than they’d ever been on screen.
-Johnson’s role in The Caine Mutiny is small, but it was one the most prestigious projects he landed after WW II.
+Johnson’s role in The Caine Mutiny is small, but it was one the most prestigious projects he landed after World War II.

 Like Rock Hudson, Johnson was pressured by studio bosses into a marriage so that his image would not be sullied by rumors of his gayness.
 In 1947, just hours after divorcing the great character actor Keenan Wynn, an old friend and fellow MGM contract player of Johnson’s, Evie Wynn married Johnson.
 Keenan and Evie Wynn divorced solely to allow Johnson to marry.
 They separated in 1961, around the time Johnson attracted stories in the press that he had an affair with a male dancer in the London company of The Music Man which starred Johnson as Professor Harold Hill.
 The Johnsons finally divorced in 1968.